 Have fun improvising with this healthy zucchini casserole recipe.
 It’s an easy gluten-free and low-carb recipe to bring to a potluck and it only takes about 15 minutes to get it ready for the oven!
 Plus you can make it ahead so it’s great for summer entertaining too.

 On Wednesday I asked on Facebook which you’d prefer to see here next, either peach and blueberry crisp or zucchini casserole.
 Hands down the votes for the zucchini casserole won.
 I guess the timing is right and I’m not the only one looking for something easy, delicious and healthy to make with all those zucchinis!
-While mine are growing in the garden, I have been stocking up at Healthy Living and the Shelburne Farmers’ Market.
+While mine are growing in the garden, I have been stocking up a the Shelburne Farmers’ Market.
 I have my eye on this Gluten-free Zucchini Bread for when they are ready!

 I got my zucchini plant into the ground really late this year.
 It has six or so itty bitty zuchs on it and some more blossoms too.
 As soon as we get a touch of rain though, watch out!
 My cute little zucchinis will be the size of Judy T and I will be switching up ingredients for variations on this casserole.
 And in the meantime, there are plenty of local zucchinis around.